redhat-developer/kam/docs/journey/day2/README.md

 - 200-service.yaml
 ```

-The new Service/Application will be deployed by ArgoCD.
-An ArgoCD application yaml is generated in the ArgoCD environment:
+The new Service/Application will be deployed by Argo CD.
+An Argo CD application yaml is generated in the Argo CD environment:

 * `config/argocd/<env>-<app>-app.yaml`